 Episode II: Attack of the Clones

-The romance was bad because Anakin and Padme had no reason to fall in love.
+This movie was the unfortunate creation ground of Anakin and Padme's awful romance.
 This seems to be a very common mistake in romance writing: writers forget that real people don't fall in love simply because the plot needs them to, but because they see something they like in the other person.
-Anakin and Padme just had feelings for each other for no reason.
+Anakin and Padme had nothing in common and no chemistry; George forced them together for the sake of the plot and it shows.

 During Dooku's conversation with the captured Obi-Wan, he flat-out tells him that the republic is under the control of a Sith lord.
 What conclusion could you possibly draw from that except that Palpatine is the Sith lord we've been looking for?
 And yet the Jedi don't figure it out until well into the next movie.